The Note: this story deals with adult situations and descriptions of self-harm

 On his right wrist, he had a white sailor knot bracelet, frayed at the edges because he would frequently pick at it while daydreaming.

-He usually had a tan from being out on his little sailboat, sailing all around Stoneytown pond by himself.
-He was always dressed like he was about to sail off to the Bahamas and Jacob felt certain Dean could land a job as a J Crew model.
+He usually had a tan from being out on his little sailboat, sailing all around Stoneytown pond alone.
+Jacob felt certain Dean could land a job as a J Crew model.

-Like Jacob, Dean mainly was quiet, and when he did talk, it was evident he was intelligent and insightful beyond most of their classmates.
+Like Jacob, Dean was mainly quiet, and when he did talk, it was evident he was intelligent and insightful beyond most of their fellow classmates.

 Most of all, he saw Jacob.